toworld-dev/scrum-poker-online-frontend/README.md

-# Scrum poker online frontend
+# Scrum Poker Realtime frontend

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->